oasis-tcs/odata-specs/docs/odata-protocol/odata-protocol.md

 contain `$`-prefixed request identifiers.

 ::: example
-Example 108: referencing the batch request example 101 above, assume all the requests except the final query request succeed.
+Example 108: referencing the batch request [example 104](#batchRequest) above, assume all the requests except the final query request succeed.
 In this case the response would be
 ```